-In September 2025, a significant rainstorm caused a major mudslide that washed out portions of Highway 38, the scenic "back side" route to Big Bear Lake.
+On September 18, 2025, a significant rainstorm caused a major mudslide that washed out portions of Highway 38, the scenic "back side" route to Big Bear Lake.
 Many travelers use this route to avoid congestion on the “front side” via Highway 330.
 Unfortunately, the damage to the mountain road is severe, and while CalTrans is actively working on repairs, there is currently no estimated completion date.
 It could take several months or longer to fully reopen.

 Instead, we recommend you turn left at the light onto the North Shore side of Big Bear Lake.
 This route allows you to bypass the more congested areas by wrapping around the lake, crossing the bridge, and then continuing on to Bear Mountain or Snow Summit.